cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 })
 ```

+## {% fa fa-angle-right %} How do I do something different if an element doesn't exist?

+What you're asking about is conditional testing and control flow.

+Please read our extensive {% url 'Conditional Testing Guide' conditional-testing %} which explains this in detail.

 ## {% fa fa-angle-right %} Can I prevent Cypress from failing my test when my application throws an uncaught exception error?

 Yes.